Jump to section:

 Model-based reflex agents operate reactively based on current state.
 They lack the lookahead planning capabilities of goal-based agents that can evaluate multi-step action sequences toward defined objectives.

-For applications requiring long-term strategy or optimization across multiple objectives, utility-based agents or hierarchical planning systems provide better solutions than purely model-based reflex approaches.
+For applications requiring long-term strategy or optimization across multiple objectives, utility-based agents or hierarchical planning systems provide better solutions.

 Comparing Agent Architectures: Finding the Right Fit